fardeen120/fardeen120/README.md

 - 👋 Hi, I’m @fardeen120
-- 👀 I’m interested in python,tkinter,django javscript
+- 👀 I’m interested in java development,spring boot develoment
-- 🌱 I’m currently learning web development and planning to join as a  entry level software engeneer
+- 🌱 I’m currently learning java frameworks to grow in tech industry and join as a java developer
-- 💞️ I’m looking to collaborate on python,django and tkinter
+- 💞️ I’m looking to collaborate on java,spring boot
 - 📫  reach me on
 - linkdin-https://www.linkedin.com/in/fardeen-khan-793765126
 - mail id-khanfardeen120.fk@gmail.com